… and not just a little either.

 Hopefully not if you read the article I just pointed you to.

-The fact is, it is really easy to create wealth, but only if you are prepared to change your mindset (which admittedly isn’t that easy for some).
+The fact is, it is really easy to create wealth, but only if you are prepared to change your mindset (which admittedly isn’t always that easy).

 If You Struggle With ‘Mindset’